Kartik8Dwivedi/Mathongo-Task/README.md

 ---

-## 🚀 Deployment Options
+## 🚀 Deployment

-- Render, Railway, Fly.io — easy free-tier deployment
+- Deployed on AWS EC2 (t3.micro free-tier), MongoDB Atlas, and Redis Cloud
+- Used PM2 for process management
+- Used Nginx as a reverse proxy
-- EC2 instance (bonus): Add GitHub Actions workflow for auto-deploy
+- CI/CD with GitHub Actions (optional)
+- Dockerized for easy deployment
+- Link for the deployed app: [[MathonGo Chapter Performance Dashboard]](http://ec2-65-0-176-45.ap-south-1.compute.amazonaws.com/api-docs/)

 ---